-You could even hire an assistant manager to take over some of the admin whilst you are ill.
-This needs to be someone who you can trust to run your business in your absence – you’ll also need to be able to pay them enough money for the responsibility that they’re taking on.
+You could even hire an assistant manager to take over some of the admin while you are ill.
+This needs to be someone who you can trust to run your business in your absence.
+You will also need to be able to pay them enough money for the responsibility that they are taking on.
 You should give this person thorough training whilst you are still in good health.

 Tell your creditors